Ecosystem Targets and Supporting Indicators

-The loss in forested area from 1985 to 2006 in Connecticut alone (184.3 square miles) is more than the areas of Greenwich, Stamford, Darien, New Canaan, Norwalk, and Wilton combined.
+The loss in the forested area from 1985 to 2006 in Connecticut alone (184.3 square miles) is more than the areas of Greenwich, Stamford, Darien, New Canaan, Norwalk, and Wilton combined.

-From the 1600s through the 1800s, forest area decreased as land was cleared for agriculture, housing, and industry.
+From the 1600s through the 1800s, forest area decreased as the land was cleared for agriculture, housing, and industry.
 In the 1900s, many farms were abandoned and the trees grew back.
 This resulted in a large increase in the amount of forest area for about 100 years.